This post originally appeared on VICE UK.

 He could punch your head off.
 He can dunk the piss out of a basketball.
 He's a Champions League medal winner, three-time NHL Stanley Cup champion, 17-time WWE Heavyweight Champion, and former president of the United States of America, despite being born in Romania and therefore being ineligible to stand for that position.

 His name is Jake McPake, and he's been a part of my life for 17 years now, even though I've never met him or even spoken to him.
 Because he isn't real.
 As if that wasn't already obvious.

 As gaming evolved from sprite-based to polygonal graphics during the mid 1990s, it opened up a wide range of new possibilities that would have been too time-consuming or outright impossible for developers to implement in the past.
 One of these was character creation.

-The ability to create or customise characters in games had been around to some extent in the past, but it was usually limited to changing colours or choosing from a handful of parts.
+The ability to create or customize characters in games had been around to some extent in the past, but it was usually limited to changing colors or choosing from a handful of parts.
 With sprite-based games, adding the option to change a character's outfit or physical appearance would mean the developers having to draw whole new animation sets for each variable.

 Polygonal graphics engines changed this, and let developers simply create a bunch of objects that could be attached to a standard body as if they were dressing a mannequin, using the same set of animations.

 Some games—mainly wrestling ones, for some reason—started adding comprehensive character creation modes, letting you design the hero of your own story.
 And my hero was born in 1999.

 The game was WWF WrestleMania 2000, the first of THQ and developer Yuke's famed Nintendo 64 wrestling games to feature the WWF license.
 Although games like Acclaim's WWF Attitude had a detailed character creation mode with hundreds of outfits to choose from, WrestleMania 2000's selection was more modest.